 Our Community’s Lived Experience Advisory Board

-In 2018, we helped spearhead the creation of Santa Clara County’s Lived Experience Advisory Board (LEAB): a leadership development body consisting of members with current or past experience of homelessness.
+In 2018, we funded the creation of the Lived Experience Advisory Board of Silicon Valley (LEABsv): a leadership development body consisting of members with current or past experience of homelessness.
 This self-governing board serves as a platform for people who’ve experienced homelessness to provide meaningful input to improve Santa Clara County’s supportive housing system, and has become a vital voice in our community.

-Learn more about the Lived Experience Advisory Board and their work in our community.
+Learn more about the Lived Experience Advisory Board of Silicon Valley and their work in our community.

 Additional Efforts to Raise Voices of Lived Experience

-While continuing to support the work of the Lived Experience Advisory Board, Destination: Home has taken a number of additional steps to center our work, and the work of our system partners, around lived experience.
+While continuing to fund the work of the Lived Experience Advisory Board of Silicon Valley, Destination: Home has taken a number of additional steps to center our work, and the work of our system partners, around lived experience.
 This includes:

 - In March 2022, we launched the Andre Ellison Equity Fund in an effort to support the outstanding work of organizations led by people with lived experience of homelessness and/or people of color.
 We’re committing a total of $2.75 million over a 3-year period to an initial 7 organizations, who’ve sought funding to develop their capacity to help end and prevent homelessness.